Footleg/rpi-pico/pico-cpp/README.md

 - Download the boilerplate project from github: [Pimoroni Pico Boilerplate](https://github.com/pimoroni/pico-boilerplate).
 We want a copy not linked to the Pimoroni repo, so download the code as a zip file rather than checking it out using git.
 - Unzip the boilerplate project into a new directory, and then rename this to the name you want to give your project.
 - We also need the pimoroni pico libraries for this project, so these need checking out alongside your project folder.
-(e.g. In the parent folder, do 'git clone https://github.com/pimoroni/pimoroni-pico')
+(e.g. In the parent folder, do `git clone https://github.com/pimoroni/pimoroni-pico`)
 - Now open the project folder in VSCode.
 A pop-up should appear asking if you want to import this project as a Raspberry Pi Pico project.
 Confirm this, and VSCode should open an import form.
 - Accept the defaults and click ‘Import’.